-The Merck Foundation is shifting its focus within STEM education to address pressing needs at the graduate and post-graduate levels.
-Because of this change in focus, the Foundation will be phasing down its support of MISE in grades K–12 over the next two years.
-The Foundation, in collaboration with MISE, has developed a transition plan to ensure that the work of MISE will continue with its partner school districts during this two-year transition period.
-Through the summer of 2014, MISE will fulfill its commitments, including the completion of its signature professional-development program, the Academy for Leadership in Science Instruction, and the continuation of the Peer Teacher Workshop.
-In addition, MISE will develop a suite of tools that will draw on 20 years of professional-development experience.
+The Merck Foundation has shifted its focus within STEM education to address pressing needs at the graduate and post-graduate levels.
+Because of this change in focus, the Foundation is phasing down its support of MISE in grades K–12 by October 2014.
+The Foundation, in collaboration with MISE, has developed a transition plan to ensure that the work of MISE will continue with its partner school districts during this transition period.
+Through the summer of 2014, MISE will fulfill its commitments, including the completion of its signature professional development program, the Academy for Leadership in Science Instruction, and the continuation of the Peer Teacher Workshops.
+In addition, MISE is developing a suite of tools that will draw on 20 years of professional development experience.
 These tools will be disseminated to its partners, as well as to the K–12 science education field at large, to advance continuous improvement in the teaching of science.

 Key MISE Programs

 The Peer Teacher Workshop is a weeklong professional-development program focused on building teachers’ capacity to engage in inquiry-based science instruction.
-During the past 17 years, MISE has offered more than 350 workshops attended by more than 5,000 educators.
+During the past 18 years, MISE has offered close to 400 workshops attended by more than 5,000 educators.

 The Peer Teacher Workshop program has served as a model for professional development in Thailand.
-Known there as UPGRADE, this program is in its third year of implementation.
+Known there as UPGRADE, this program is in its fourth year of implementation.
 Although MISE is no longer directly involved, local agencies have taken the lead and expanded the program.
-UPGRADE is active in 531 schools in seven provinces, with 338 Thai educators qualified as teacher trainers.
-The legacy of the work of MISE is most apparent in the 23 master teachers from IN-STEP, who are now key to the development and implementation of UPGRADE, often serving as mentors to the teacher trainers.
-To date, approximately 40,600 students have received science instruction from an UPGRADE teacher.
+UPGRADE is active in 280 schools in seven provinces, with 429 Thai educators qualified as teacher trainers.
+The legacy of the work of MISE is most apparent in the 40 master science and mathematics teachers from IN-STEP (Inquiry-based Science and Technology Education Program), who are now key to the development and implementation of UPGRADE, often serving as mentors to the teacher trainers.
+To date, approximately 50,000 students have received science instruction from an UPGRADE teacher.